AdobeDocs/experience-manager-screens.en/help/user-guide/configuring-screens-introduction.md

 #### Enable Touch UI for AEM Screens {#enable-touch-ui-for-aem-screens}

-AEM Screens requires TOUCH UI and will not work with CLASSIC UI of Adobe Experience Manager (AEM).
+AEM Screens requires TOUCH UI and does not work with CLASSIC UI of Adobe Experience Manager (AEM).

-1. Navigate to *<yourAuthorInstance>/system/console/configMgr/com.day.cq.wcm.core.impl.AuthoringUIModeServiceImpl*
+1. Navigate to `*<yourAuthorInstance>/system/console/configMgr/com.day.cq.wcm.core.impl.AuthoringUIModeServiceImpl*`
 1. Ensure that the **Default authoring UI mode** is set to **TOUCH**, as shown in the figure below

 Alternatively, you can also perform the same setting using yourAuthorInstance *>* tools (hammer icon) > **Operations** > **Web Console** and search for **WCM Authoring UI Mode Service**.